 401(k)s let you contribute part of each paycheck into a retirement account, where you can generally invest your assets in various types of mutual funds, such as index funds or target date funds.

-Some employers offer a second type of 401(k) called a Roth 401(k), where you invest after-tax money today and don't pay income taxes on your withdrawals in retirement.
+Some employers offer a second type of 401(k) called a Roth 401(k), in which you invest after-tax money today and don't pay income taxes on your withdrawals in retirement.
 Not sure which to pick?
 See whether contributing to a Roth or traditional 401(k)—or even both—makes sense for you.

 401(k) advantages